Why Give to Rosie's Place?

 - Our food pantry enabled 2,000 women per month to take home 20 to 40 pounds of foods that their families prefer and enjoy.

-- The Women’s Education Center provided 375 women each semester with an opportunity to improve skills and increase self-sufficiency through free English as a Second or Other Language, Computer and Literacy classes and one-on-one tutoring.
+- The Women’s Education Center provided 400 women with an opportunity to improve skills and increase self-sufficiency through free English, literacy, and computer classes and job counseling.